coinbase-samples/pay-cli/README.md

 ## Examples

-Obtain by config and buy options
+Obtain the available options for buying Crypto with CBPay.

 ```bash
 pay buy --options --country US
 ```

+Obtain the list of countries supported by Coinbase Pay, and the payment methods available in each country.

 ```bash
 pay buy --config